Collection Development Policy

 The purpose of the Wilmington Memorial Library Collection Development Policy is to set broad guidelines for the selection of library materials that correspond to the Library’s mission and the goals identified in the Library’s Long Range Plan.
 It may also be used to inform the public about standards and principles upon which selections are made.

 Mission and Long Range Planning:

-The library’s collection development policy supports the basic tenets expressed in the library’s mission statement which reads: The Wilmington Memorial Library enriches life in the community by supporting and promoting the joy of reading, lifelong learning, and personal entertainment, and is a welcoming place for quiet reflection, human interaction, and community connection.
+The library’s collection development policy supports the basic tenets expressed in the library’s mission statement which reads: The Wilmington Memorial Library enriches the community by promoting the joy of reading, lifelong learning, and is a welcoming place for quiet reflection and community connection.
 Every five years the Library undertakes a planning process involving staff, library trustees, and community representatives.
 The process results in a review of the library’s mission and the development of a long range plan that identifies how the library should serve the community.
 The principles espoused in the library’s mission statement with the accompanying goals and objectives serve as continuing guidelines in collection development.

 The Board of Trustees endorses the Library Bill of Rights and the Freedom to Read Statement of the American Library Association and subsequent documents defining the principles of intellectual freedom.
 Thus, the Library does not promote particular beliefs or views.
 Rather, it provides a resource for the various opinions which apply to important, complex, and controversial questions, including unpopular positions.
 Language, situations, or subjects which may be offensive to some patrons do not disqualify material that, in its entirety, is judged to be of value.
 Materials are not marked or identified to show approval or disapproval of contents, no materials are marked to restrict their use by ages.
 No materials are sequestered except to protect valuable items from damage or theft.
 Materials may be placed in temporary storage due to lack of adequate shelf space in the open stack areas.